Breath holding spell

 - Crying, then no breathing

-- Fainting or loss of alertness (consciousness)
+- Fainting or loss of alertness (unconsciousness)

 - Jerky movements (short, seizure-like movements)